 Transport to Sagres

 Sagres is harder to get to, particularly as there are no trains.
-The bus is best.
+The bus is your best option.

-- By car The journey from Lagos to Sagres takes 1h30 and is 120km (75 miles) traveling on the A22.
+- By car: The journey from Lagos to Sagres takes 1h 30 minutes and is 120 km (75 miles) traveling on the A22.

 Getting to Loule